Russlewisbo/newsite/content/talk/_index.md

     text_link_label: View recent talks
     text_link_url: /talk/
 description: |
-  Here you can find html slide decks from recent talks that can be exported to PDF for downlaod or printing
+  Here you can find html slide decks from recent talks that can be exported to PDF for download or printing
 layout: list
 show_author_byline: false
 show_button_links: true